mshajid/CodeCraft/CodeCrafting Corner/Python 101 - Mastering Python Fundamentals/README.md

 <div align="center">
   <h2>Tutorial Overview 🗺️</h2>
   <p>This tutorial will guide you through Python's core concepts, ensuring you not only understand Python but also become proficient in it.
-Our goal is to equip you with the knowledge and skills needed to excel in Python programming. 🧙‍♂️</p>
+Our goal is to equip you with the knowledge and skills needed to excel in programming. 🧙‍♂️</p>
 </div>

 <div align="center">